zuplo/docs/docs/articles/monetization-limitations.md

 Zuplo strives to deliver the most complete, flexible, and intuitive API monetization system.
-Given the multitude of different pricing models and their various configurations - we unfortunately have limited support for certain features you may want for your monetization model.
-If the current offering does not currently suit your needs, please
+Given the multitude of different pricing models and their various configurations, if the current offering does not currently suit your needs, please
 [reach out](mailto:support@zuplo.com?subject=Monetization%20Inquiry) and we can expedite work on it.